mauriya0202/pes_crc16_parallel/README.md

  ### This is a opensource code that was used but the GLS failed.

- # A alternative design, IEEE 754 Floating Point Multiplier.
+ # An alternative design, IEEE 754 Floating Point Multiplier.

 The results for the multiplier are as follows